 A review of the operations of the Company during the financial year and the results of those operations show that the Company has continued in its pursuit to be a major player in the Australian mining explosives market.
-In financial year 2019 the Company derived revenue from customers and has established plant and equipment in Australia.
+In financial year 2020 the Company continued to derive revenue from customers and has established plant and equipment in Australia.